Why Art and Creativity Are Important for Kids

 Problem-Solving Skills

-Art allows children to make their own assessments, while also teaching them that a problem may have more than one answer.
-Instead of following specific rules or directions, the child’s brain becomes engaged in the discovery of “how” and “why.”
+Art allows children to make assessments while teaching them that a problem may have multiple answers.
+Instead of following specific rules or directions, the child's brain becomes engaged in discovering "how" and "why."

-Even while experimenting or learning how to handle art materials effectively, children are overcoming challenges and brainstorming new ways to handle unexpected problems.
+Even while experimenting or learning to handle art materials effectively, children overcome challenges and brainstorm new ways to handle unexpected problems.

 Social & Emotional Skills

-Art helps children come to terms with themselves and the control they have over their behaviors.
-Through art, they also practice sharing and taking turns, as well as appreciating one another’s efforts.
-Art fosters positive mental health by allowing a child to show individual uniqueness as well as success and accomplishment, which are all part of cultivating a positive sense of self.
+Art helps children understand themselves and their control over their behaviors.
+Through art, they also practice sharing, taking turns, and appreciating one another's efforts.
+Art fosters positive mental health by allowing a child to show individual uniqueness, success, and accomplishment, all of which are part of cultivating a positive sense of self.

 Fine Motor Skills

-Fine motor skills enable a child to do things like delicately turn the page of a book or fill in a sheet of paper with written words.
-Holding a paintbrush so that it will make the desired strokes, snipping paper with scissors into concrete shapes, drawing with a crayon, or squeezing glue from a bottle with control all help develop a child’s fine motor skills.
+Fine motor skills enable a child to do things like delicately turning the page of a book or filling in a sheet of paper with written words.
+Holding a paintbrush so that it will make the desired strokes, snipping paper with scissors into concrete shapes, drawing with a crayon, or squeezing glue from a bottle with control all help develop a child's fine motor skills.

 Self-Expression and Creativity

 Children express themselves through art on a fundamental level.
-Sometimes their artwork is the manifestation of that expression, but more often, the physical process of creating is the expression.
+Sometimes, their artwork manifests that expression, but more often, the physical process of creating is the expression.

 6 Ways to Inspire Creativity